jseto/web-wish-to-go/src/pages/index-data/slides/click-the-hearts.md

 ## Let Readers to Like your Posts

-Readers can click on the hearts next to your posts to add them to the **Destination Wish List**
+Click on the hearts shown by the plugin next to your posts to add them to the **Travel Bucket List**.